Religious Education (RE)

 In the EYFS (Nursery), RE is taught within ‘Understanding of the World’.

-Within EYFS (Reception) and Key Stage One, RE is taught in two mixed age classes and in KS2 RE is taught in two mixed age and one single age classes.
+Within EYFS (Reception) and Key Stage One, RE is taught in two mixed age classes and in KS2 RE is taught in three mixed age groups.
 The RE topics follow a 2 year cycle to ensure children learn new content, make progress and develop enquiry skills to be able to answer the Key Questions.

 - To know about and understand Christianity as a diverse global living faith through the exploration of core beliefs using an approach that critically engages with Biblical text.